Euraudio LDA17(mk2/mk3)mc, LDA17(mk2/mk3)hc, and LDA17(mk2/mk3)xc assembly instructions

 The +VCC and -VCC points connect to the +/- power supply.
 Use wires of at least 0.75 mm2 cross section.
 Important: Twist the +VCC and -VCC wires together.

 The current carrying copper foils of the +VCC, -VCC, and AOUT high current connections all run on the bottom of the PCB.
-Therefore, if you push the wires of +VCC, -VCC, or AOUT from the top downwards, then everything will be alright.
+Therefore, if you push the wires of +VCC, -VCC, or AOUT into the PCB from the top downwards, then everything will be alright.
 However, if you mount any of them from the bottom upwards (which may be more esthetic or more to the purpose in some cases), then you must ensure that the solder around the wire spills over to the bottom side of the PCB.
-It's because the galvanic plating of through-holes is not as sturdy and does not conduct as well as the copper foil on the PCB surface; at high currents, this may lead to overheating and the plating of the hole may crack and break away.
+It's because the galvanic plating of through-holes is not as sturdy and does not conduct as well as the copper foil on the PCB surface; at high currents, this may lead to overheating and the plating of the hole may crack and open.

 Shielded cable should be used to connect the input signal to the input connector J1.
 Do not connect the cable shield to the chassis or to system ground separately!
 It will be grounded via the LDA17 PCB.